PartooHub/developers-website/js_sdk/getting_started.rst

 To display a Partoo app view, you need to authenticate your user by generating a connection token.
 The API endpoint documentation can be found `here <https://developers.partoo.co/rest_api/v2/#operation/generateConnectionToken>`_.
+Once you obtain the token pass it to `connectionToken` variable as shown on step 3.

 Step 3 - Display your first page
 -------------------------------------------------------------------